jmetzger/training-kubernetes-security-en/security/admissionController/connaisseur-image-verification/02-walkthrough.md

   * This was done here: [Signing an image with cosign](/security/signing-images/01-signing.md)

-## Step 1: Install Connaissuer with helm
+## Step 1: Install Connaisseur with helm

 ```
 cd